insidepetroleum/cloud-builders-community/README.md

 These are not official Google products.

+## INPT
+We are using a modified version of the slackbot image.
+See slackbot readme on how to use

 ## How to use a community-contributed build step

 Google Cloud Build executes a build as a series of build steps.
 Each build step is run in a Docker container.
 See